PEXANE2/azure-docs.tr-tr/articles/iot-pnp/quickstart-create-pnp-device.md

 ---
-title: IoT Tak ve Kullan önizleme cihazı oluşturma (Windows) | Microsoft Docs
+title: Create an IoT Plug and Play Preview device (Windows) | Microsoft Docs
-description: Cihaz kodu oluşturmak için bir cihaz yetenek modeli kullanın.
-Ardından, cihaz kodunu çalıştırın ve cihazın IoT Hub bağlanmasına bakın.
+description: Use a device capability model to generate device code.
+Then run the device code and see the device connect to your IoT Hub.
 author: miagdp
 ms.author: miag
 ms.date: 08/02/2019